-See a doctor or health professional whenever you have unanswered questions.
+See a health professional whenever you have unanswered questions.

 All athletes should try to have a cross-training option to use year-round, even when healthy.
 It makes taking time off so much easier, plus it provides strength benefits that can improve running.
 Good options include biking, elliptical, Stairmaster, swimming, pool running, rowing and if you want to contemplate the relativity of time and inevitability of death … arm biking.

 Remember, you are an athlete, not just a person who runs.

 While I love cross training, I don’t want athletes to think of injured time as a time to stress themselves out a ton trying to gain fitness.
 It’s OK to back off and let the body heal—healing happens in empty spaces.
 Instead, cross training can be an act of love rather than obligation.
 Hop on the bike because you love it, or you love the person it helps you become, or you love the mid-ride stop for pastries.
 Don’t hop on the bike just because you have a running race you want to do in four months and you have to prepare while you are on the sidelines.
 By framing cross training as fun and joy, you’ll get more benefits and avoid burnout.

 Injuries are an important element of long-term growth.